samanehghavami/hard_monitoring/README.md

 # hard_monitoring
 monitor hard usage
-this script monitor disk usage and send an alarm when is above 90%
+this simple script monitor disk usage and send an alarm when is above 90%